playsms/playsms/README.md

 License
 -------

-playSMS is licensed as GPLv3
+playSMS is licensed under the version 3 of GNU General Public License (GPLv3)

 You may find detail information about GPLv3 here: http://www.gnu.org/licenses/gpl-3.0.html